-- 6. Set any custom configuration from your old server properties file in Cloudera Manager. - Make sure to overide the broker . id on each node to match the configured value in your old configurations.
-This is important: if these values do not match, Kafka treats your brokers as new brokers and not your existing ones. - Make sure log.dirs and zookeeper.chroot matches your old configuration.
-This is important, because this is where all of your data and state information is stored. - 7.
+- 5. Set any custom configuration from your old server properties file in Cloudera Manager. - Make sure to override the broker.id on each node to match the configured value in your old configurations.
+If these values do not match, Kafka treats your brokers as new brokers and not your existing ones. - Make sure log.dirs and zookeeper.chroot match your old configuration.
+All of your data and state information is stored here. - 6.
 Start the Kafka brokers using Cloudera Manager.